ArmandLacombe/MVA---RL-Priject/README.md

 # MVA-RL-Project
-## GitHub page of the MVA Reinforcement Learning course of Alessandro Lazaric and Matteo Pirotta
+### MVA Reinforcement Learning course of Alessandro Lazaric and Matteo Pirotta
 By Aurélien Brouillaud and Armand Lacombe.

 ## Content